capsule-corp-ternoa/ternoa-proposals/TIPs/tip-540-Transmission-protocols.md

 ## Simple Summary

-Ternoa has created transmission protocols to be able to change the state and ownership of a digital asset (NFT) automatically after a specifric condition has been met.
+Ternoa has created transmission protocols to be able to change the state and ownership of a digital asset (NFT) automatically after a specific condition has been met.

 ## Abstract